-Just 36 miles from downtown San Francisco is the charming and historical waterfront town of Benicia.
-The combination of a vibrant art scene, historical landmarks, and excellent dining choices makes this a place that can be enjoyed by one and all.
+Just 36 miles from downtown San Francisco is the charming and historic waterfront town of Benicia.
+The combination of a vibrant art scene, historical landmarks, and excellent dining choices make this a place that can be enjoyed by one and all.

-As well as learning about the local history, there are plenty of opportunities for shopping, both in big shopping outlets as well as smaller specialty ones.
-As of 1987, Benicia has been part of the California Main Street program and is today a very popular day trip out of San Francisco.
+As well as learning about the local history, there are plenty of opportunities for shopping, both in big shopping outlets and smaller specialty ones.
+As of 1987, Benicia has been part of the California Main Street program and is a trendy day trip out of San Francisco.

-Benicia has a long and interesting past and has over the years played an important role in California’s history.
-For a short period in the mid 19th century, the town became the states capitol.
-In 1853, the original capitol building was erected in what is now the historical landmark and tourist attraction of Benicia Capitol State Historic Park.
+Benicia has a long and fascinating past and has, over the years, played an essential role in California’s history.
+For a short period in the mid 19th century, the town became the state capital.
+In 1853, the original capitol building was erected in the historical landmark and tourist attraction of Benicia Capitol State Historic Park.

-The tour features 25 locations all with close proximity to one another such as The Union Hotel, the Pony Express Shop, and St Pauls Episcopal Church.
+The tour features 25 locations, all with proximity to one another, such as The Union Hotel, the Pony Express Shop, and St Pauls Episcopal Church.

-1. Benicia Fire Museum is an interesting experience.
-It is home to one of the first fire engines seen in the state and a variety of equipment and artifacts from the 1800’s.
-The museum is located on 900 East Second Street Benicia.
+The Fire Museum is an exciting experience.
+It is home to one of the first fire engines seen in the state and various equipment and artifacts from the 1800s.
+The museum is located at 900 East Second Street, Benicia.

-2. Fischer-Hanlon House offers an extravagant Victorian garden and is a beautiful example of a middle-class home towards the end of the 19th century.
+2. Fischer-Hanlon House offers an extravagant Victorian garden and is a beautiful example of a middle-class home towards the 19th century.
 It was home to the same family for 110 years before being donated to the state in 1968.
-It’s open on Sundays and guided tours are available on the first and third Sunday of each month.
+It’s open on Sundays, and guided tours are available on each month’s first and third Sundays.
 115 West G Street Benicia.

-3. Benicia Historical Museum is the ideal place to come to get a grip with Benicia’s history and that of the US Army Arsenal.
+The Historical Museum and Camel Barn is the ideal place to get a grip on Benicia’s history and that of the US Army Arsenal.
 The museum is open from Wednesday to Sunday.
 2060 Camel Road Benicia

-4. Benicia waterfront is particularly beautiful and offers some incredible views over the bay.
+The Waterfront is gorgeous and offers some incredible views over the bay.
 It is the former location of the ferry terminal and shipyards but is now the First Street Promenade.

-It continues to this day to be a popular place for the arts and artists and there is now a charming mix of cultures.
+It continues to be a popular place for the arts and artists, and there is now a charming mix of cultures.
 The bohemian vibes come through now only in the galleries but also in the dining and shopping opportunities.

 There are plenty of boutique stores and excellent eateries.
 Many of the best shops in Benicia are found on First Street and the nearby area.
-For an excellent selection of art exhibitions head to the shared space at The Arsenal.
+For a superb selection of art, exhibitions head to the shared space at The Arsenal.

 Benicia Events to look out for:

-Farmers Market – For fresh produce, arts and crafts and pony rides.
-Held on Thursday evenings from April until October.
+Farmers Market – For fresh produce, arts and crafts, and pony rides.
+They are held on Thursday evenings from April until October.